nuveo/nuance/README.md

 ## Running the tests

-At this point of development to run unit tests is necessary to provide your own license files, templates and samples.
+At this stage of the development it is necessary to provide your own license files, templates and samples in order to run unit tests.

 ## Installation